hongshibao/LRUCache/README.md

 # LRUCache

-An implementation of LRU cache based on bimap of boost library.
+- An implementation of LRU cache based on bimap of boost library.
-This implementation uses locking to prevent cache stampede (i.e. dogpile).
+- This implementation uses locking to prevent cache stampede (i.e. dogpile).

 # Dependencies
-Boost library
+- Boost library
-gtest library
+- gtest library (optional)